joe-maitan/Tic-tac-toe-app/README.md

 CS457 Term Project

 # Python Version and Software
-The Python version used for developing this project was 3.11.
-If you have a greater version than 3.11 everything will work regardless, do not worry about using 3.11 specifically.

-To load python 3.11 on the CSU CS machines run the following command:
+We used a version of Python that was at 3.10 or greater.
+To load python 3.10 on the CSU CS machines run the following command:
 ```
 module load python/bundle-3.10
 ```

+If you have another version of Python installed greater than 3.10 do not worry about running the module load command.

-We developed this using Google Chrome, finding it was the most friendly web browser for our login and signup forms.
+We developed this using Google Chrome, finding it was the most friendly web browser for our login/signup forms and debugging our game logic.

 # Sprints
 ## Sprint 1 - Implement Client and Server architecture